OpenEvalProject/evals/manuscripts/elife-08411/v2/manuscript.md

 Among the gene clusters with a lower level of expression in the rainfed field, clusters 1 and 5 are strongly enriched for genes associated with photosynthesis.
 Both clusters are also enriched in genes related to lipid biosynthetic process and for cluster 1, secondary metabolic and carbohydrate catabolic processes.
 This result is consistent with the deleterious effect of abiotic stress on photosynthesis (Chaves et al., 2009) and shows the consequences of that effect on the expression of genes involved in the metabolic processes dependent on photosynthetic products.
 In contrast, cluster 12 had a higher level of expression in the rainfed field environment in the dry season.
 Like cluster 9 in group 1, it is modeled with positive terms for short-term temperature/solar radiation across both fields and both seasons and is enriched for several categories of abiotic stimulus response genes.
 Cluster 12 differs from cluster 9 in that the difference in gene expression between fields during the dry season is more acute, with a higher difference in mean expression and a lower field correlation.
 This shows that there were two distinct main behaviors of abiotic stress response genes in our experiment, both responding to short-term temperature/solar radiation and drought but to different extents.
 Clusters 4 and 31 also have an expression pattern consistent with induction by drought.
 They are both enriched for genes in categories related to development and phenology, like cell cycle for both, anatomical structure development and photomorphogenesis for cluster 4 and photoperiodism for cluster 31.

-## Field environment affected the expression of clusters enriched for developmental and photosynthesis genes in both seasons
+#### Field environment affected the expression of clusters enriched for developmental and photosynthesis genes in both seasons

 Gene clusters in groups 3 and 4 show differences between the field environments during the wet as well as the dry season, which suggests that their expression is affected by aspects of the field environment not related to water availability.
 Gene clusters in group 3 had different mean expression level in the two fields in the dry season and a low correlation between the two field environments in the wet season (Figure 5B, Supplementary file 1C).
 Group 4 clusters also had strong field differences; they had low correlation in gene expression and differences in mean level of expression between fields in both seasons.
 Some gene clusters in groups 3 and 4 show strong functional enrichment.
 Cluster 6 is enriched for regulation of shoot development and developmental process, while cluster 13 is enriched for photosynthesis genes.
 We found that several clusters in groups 3 and 4 were modeled with terms for long-term wind speed, in both fields and seasons in the case of cluster 32.
 Interestingly, this cluster is enriched for genes related to thigmotropism, the directional response to mechanical stimuli.

-## The transcriptional regulation of characterized environmental response genes integrates multiple abiotic stimuli
+### The transcriptional regulation of characterized environmental response genes integrates multiple abiotic stimuli

 The functional characterization of genes involved in the response to abiotic stresses is mostly conducted with single environmental perturbations under controlled conditions.
 Few genes have been functionally characterized for a role in the response to combined environmental stresses.
 We have found multiple clusters with patterns of expression showing additive effects of several environmental signals.
 Because changes in the expression of a gene in reaction to perturbations in an environmental factor are usually interpreted as this gene having a function in the physiological response to that factor, our results suggest the genes in these clusters are involved in the response to simultaneous environmental changes.
 We assessed this further by looking at whether genes shown to have a role in the response to a specific abiotic stimulus also responded transcriptionally to other environmental signals.
 We compiled lists of genes that had already been demonstrated to have a role in the response to light, water availability or temperature in rice as well as rice homologs of such genes in other species (mainly the model system A. thaliana).
 We looked at whether the expression patterns of these genes were consistent with their putative function.
 We focused our attention on the candidate genes that showed a replicable environmental response in our data (genotype correlation above 0.8) and belonged to one of the 22 gene clusters whose main ED model terms are environmental parameters (Supplementary file 1C), which we refer to as genes with a strong environmental regulation.

-## Light response genes
+#### Light response genes

-From several published reviews, we identified 273 genes involved in light response (
+From several published reviews, we identified 273 genes involved in light response (Galvão and Fankhauser, 2015), in particular phytochrome signaling (Wang and Wang, 2015), phototropin signaling (Sullivan et al., 2009), retrograde signaling (Häusler et al., 2014; Vogel et al., 2014), UV signaling (Singh et al., 2014), brassinosteroid biosynthesis and signaling (Zhang et al., 2014) and the regulation of photosynthesis in response to light (Kaiser et al., 2015; Pfannschmidt and Yang, 2012; Rochaix et al., 2012).
+Out of the 45 genes with a strong environmental regulation (Figure 6A, Supplementary file 1F), 31 were in nine clusters modeled with positive terms for short-term temperature/solar radiation while 14 were in seven clusters modeled with negative terms for short-term temperature/solar radiation.
+Most of these genes were also affected by the field environment, especially in the dry season.
+However, one gene from cluster 15 was highly variable over time (it belonged to the 95th percentile for variance among the 17,931 genes in the 53 clusters) but not between fields.
+It is an ortholog of A. thaliana ELIP1 and 2 genes, which are possibly involved in pigment accumulation in response to stress (Casazza et al., 2005; Rossini et al., 2006).

 ![Figure 6.](https://cdn.elifesciences.org/articles/08411/elife-08411-fig6-v2.jpg)

 **Figure 6.:** High variance is represented with lighter shades of gray.
 The genes represented have a genotype correlation above 0.8.
 Gene names starting with “Os” are rice gene names, others are the names of A. thaliana orthologous or homologous genes or gene families.
 Field difference is average expression level in the rainfed field minus average expression level in the irrigated field.
 Variance is the mean of the expression variance of each gene across the four season/field environment subsets.
 (A) Genes potentially involved in response to light.
 (B) Genes potentially involved in response to drought.
-(C) Genes potentially involved in response to temperature.DOI: http://dx.doi.org/10.7554/eLife.08411.009
+(C) Genes potentially involved in response to temperature.

 A group of co-expressed genes included a zeta-carotene desaturase and a phytoene desaturase, both carotenoid biosynthesis enzymes (Fang et al., 2008), two FtsH proteases and an ortholog of the chloroplast sensor kinase (CSK) all of which have a potential role in photoprotection.
 OsCHS, OsC4H and orthologs of A. thaliana UVR2 and PDX1.3, four genes that could be involved in UV acclimation (Singh et al., 2014), were also co-expressed with the photoprotection genes.
 These results show that transcriptional regulation is an important component of light response, especially for photoprotection and UV acclimation, and integrates responses to other abiotic stimuli linked to the field environment.

-## Drought response genes
+#### Drought response genes

 We compiled a list of 79 genes potentially involved in drought response in rice, including genes that were used to engineer drought-tolerant plants (Todaka et al., 2015).
 Because abscisic acid (ABA) is an essential component of drought response, we also included 46 genes associated with ABA biosynthesis, catabolism, transport and signaling (Figure 6B, Supplementary file 1F).
 Out of the 25 genes from this list with a strong environmental regulation, 10 belonged to clusters in group 2 (Figure 5B) with a low field correlation only in the dry season, indicating a drought effect on expression and one gene belonged to a cluster in group 4, and showed more difference in mean expression between fields during the dry season.
 Fourteen genes belonged to clusters in group 1 with correlated patterns of expression over the two fields, but half of these genes showed a distinct difference in mean expression between irrigated and rainfed field in the dry season.
 This included genes encoding the protein phosphatases OsPP2C06 and OsPP2C30 and the transcriptional regulator OsbZip23 in cluster 9, the expression profiles of which are represented in Figure 3C.
 All 25 genes belonged to clusters modeled with parameters for short-term temperature/solar radiation averages or changes.
 In the case of gene clusters 2, 5, 4 and 11, however, no temperature/solar radiation parameter was selected for the model of the rainfed field in the dry season, suggesting that these short-term climatic responses were overridden by a drought response.
 Seven of the candidate genes displayed weak transcriptional response to the drought period in the dry season, and belonged to clusters modeled with a positive term for short-term temperature/solar radiation.
 These genes could be responding to abiotic stresses other than drought (e.g. heat, high light) in our conditions.

 Our analysis thus indicates that genes involved in drought response may also respond to short-term temperature/solar radiation conditions.
 For the genes we examined, a transcriptional response to variations in water availability was not always detected, but when it existed, it could be in addition to the short-term climatic response or dominate under drought conditions.

-## Temperature response genes
+#### Temperature response genes

 We compiled a list of 151 genes with a potential role in temperature response (Penfield, 2008; Wigge, 2013) plus 80 known heat shock factors and heat shock proteins.
 Twenty-eight of the 34 genes with a strong environmental regulation belonged to seven gene clusters modeled with positive terms for short-term temperature/solar radiation.
 Several heat shock (HS) genes in clusters 9 and 12 had a greater variation over time and between fields than any selected drought-related gene (Figures 6B and 6C, Supplementary file 1F) while the expression of several HS genes in cluster 18 was not affected by the field environment.
 Our results show that, in the conditions of our experiment, genes involved in temperature response were mostly induced by short-term heat or light and suggest the frequent transcriptional integration of this response with changes in expression linked to water availability.

-## Transferability of climatic effects to an independent dataset of rice gene expression in the field
+### Transferability of climatic effects to an independent dataset of rice gene expression in the field

 Here we examine the correspondence of gene expression and climatic variation between our Philippine experiment and a previously published rice field transcriptomic study conducted in different (temperate) climatic conditions (Nagano et al., 2012).
 From the latter experiment conducted in Japan, we selected 52 daytime timepoints that spanned nearly 7 weeks of vegetative growth in irrigated fields for the Japonica cultivar Nipponbare.
 We centered (subtracted the mean) the data by time of day to eliminate circadian clock effects.
 We used the same climatic measurements as those found in our experiment, which were recorded every minute.
 We refer to this data as the partial Nagano dataset (PND).
 To determine to what extent our results would hold true under a different climate, we performed a new analysis of our data that excluded measurements from the rainfed field (using the irrigated field half of the two seasons analysis dataset), as the experiment in Japan was exclusively conducted in an irrigated field (Figure 1B).
 We used these results to test whether ED parameters selected in the models for our data could also explain expression variance of the same clusters of genes in the PND.

 The models selected for the 60 gene cluster means calculated from our data (Supplementary file 1G) could be represented by a single equation for the irrigated field in both seasons (season-independent) or of distinct equations for the irrigated field in each season (season-specific).
 We reasoned that climatic response patterns that were not consistent between the two seasons of our experiment (season-specific models) were unlikely to be reproduced in the PND.
 Consequently, we only tested the transferability of models for those of our clusters with a season-independent model, when the model explained more than half of the variance of the cluster mean.
 For each of these 36 clusters, we calculated the mean expression profile in the PND of the genes in the cluster.
 We determined whether one or several parameters in the model of the cluster mean over our irrigated field data could model the cluster mean over the PND with the same coefficient signs, by comparing all possible models with combinations of these parameters with the BIC.

-Non-null models were selected for 24 of the 36 PND cluster means (
+Non-null models were selected for 24 of the 36 PND cluster means (Figure 7).
+They explained between 13 and 86% of the expression variance over the 52 data points of the PND.
+The parameters that could explain expression variation in our experiment and the PND were predominantly developmental stage and parameters for short-term solar radiation and temperature, especially in the models that explained a large part of the expression variance.
+Only one long-term climatic parameter was conserved in several PND cluster mean models: the 15-day average of wind speed, which was selected in four models, including one that explained 52% of the expression variance.
+These results show that a large part of climatic effects on gene expression vary with the type of climate; in particular, long-term effects.

 ![Figure 7.](https://cdn.elifesciences.org/articles/08411/elife-08411-fig7-v2.jpg)

 **Figure 7.:** Models were selected for 60 clusters using our expression data in the irrigated field during the wet and dry seasons.
 The parameters from these models that could be transferred to explain the mean expression of the cluster mean in the PND are shown with a green box, the ones that were not transferred are indicated with a black box.
 The variance of the PND cluster mean explained by the partially transferred model is represented with decreasing shades of blue.
 PND, partial Nagano dataset.
-DOI: http://dx.doi.org/10.7554/eLife.08411.010

 As we found that several clusters enriched for genes involved in photosynthesis and development were among the most sensitive to the field context, we investigated whether this was also true for the seasonal and climatic context.
 We performed a GO term enrichment analysis on the clusters from the irrigated field analysis (Supplementary file 1I).
 We identified two clusters highly enriched for genes related to photosynthesis (p<10–27 and 10–26, respectively), which were both modeled with season-dependent models.
 This result indicates that the transcriptional response of groups of co-expressed genes involved in photosynthesis is affected by the seasonal context.
 Two clusters (13 and 25) were enriched for genes associated with the developmental process and cell cycle.
 Cluster 13 was modeled with a season-dependent model while cluster 25 could be modeled with the same equation for both seasons of our experiment but no parameter of this equation could be transferred to model expression in the PND.
 This shows that the transcriptional regulation of some genes involved in development is not only sensitive to the field context but also to the season and climate type context.